top of page

 His intuitive journalism not only highlighted the complexities of social issues but also celebrated the vibrant cultural heritage that makes Jamaica so unique.

-A prolific author, Robinson penned several influential works, including "The Fighting Maroons of Jamaica," "The Iron Thorn," and "Memoirs of a Media Man."
+A prolific author, Robinson penned several influential works, including 'The Fighting Maroons of Jamaica,' 'The Iron Thorn,' and 'Memoirs of a Media Man.'
 These written treasures offer profound insights into the historical narratives that shaped the nation's past, reflecting his dedication to uncovering the hidden gems of Jamaican history.

 Beyond the pages of his books and the screens of his television shows, Robinson was a passionate advocate for the very culture he celebrated.
 He used his platform to amplify the voices of Jamaican artists, traditions, and stories, ensuring that the nation's rich heritage was cherished and preserved for generations to come.
-Robinson's contributions to Jamaican media and culture were recognized with prestigious honours, including the Order of Distinction (Commander Class) and the Silver Musgrave Medal, underscoring the impact of his work.
+Robinson's contributions to Jamaican media and culture were recognised with prestigious honours, including the Order of Distinction (Commander Class) and the Silver Musgrave Medal, underscoring the impact of his work.

 Though his physical presence may be gone, Carey Robinson's legacy lives on, a testament to the power of storytelling and the enduring spirit of Jamaican culture.
 His remarkable journey serves as a reminder that even in the darkest of times, the light of inspiration can shine through, illuminating a path that will forever change the landscape of our understanding.